PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 The thin Python layer compiles/loads that source with Guppy and passes the result into the existing HUGR/QIS runtime path.

-No Python renderer should independently walk the logical circuit and decide how an instruction is implemented.
+No Python renderer should independently walk the instruction graph and decide how an instruction is implemented.
 If a short-term migration reuses existing Python Guppy emission, it must consume a fully resolved serialized Rust plan and be treated as a replaceable bridge, not an alternate source of semantics.